 Meanwhile, Disney’s WandaVision is gaining strength week-over-week, rising to a season high of 9.8 million hours viewed, up from 7.2 the week before.
 (Though Bridgerton still had more total viewership.)
 How does this compare to some other weekly-released genre series?
 Glad you asked.
 Here’s the ratings data per week, along with the “per episode” viewership:

-I gave three data cuts, because I can’t decide if factoring in season one episodes or only season two is a better look for an approximation of “viewers per episode”.
-Either way, the ability for WandaVision to grow its audience and potentially pass The Boys in viewers per episodes is impressive.
+I gave three data cuts because I can’t decide if factoring in season one episodes or only season two is a better look for an approximation of “viewers per episode”.
+Either way, the ability for WandaVision to grow its audience and potentially pass The Boys in viewers per episode is impressive.

 Even more impressive?
 WandaVision is about half the length of The Boys and 3/4th of The Mandalorian.
 I’m dabbling with a “ratings” score for TV series, which factors in the number of episodes and their length.
 When it’s ready—tentatively April—you’ll see that analysis.